 Use strong passwords

 No matter what you are doing that requires a digital transfer of money (shopping, banking, gaming), you need to make sure your passwords are strong.
 Sentence passwords with a mix of caps, letters, and symbols are a great tool.
 Also try not to use the same password for more than one site – especially if it involves real money.
+This review site outlines how to keep your online account safe.

 Recognize viruses and scripts